erichmenge/signed_form/README.md

 ## Testing Your Controllers

 Because your tests won't include a signature you will get a `ForbiddenAttributes` exception in your tests that do mass assignment.
-SignedForm includes a helper that works with both TestUnit and RSpec to help.
+SignedForm includes a test helper method, `permit_all_parameters` that works with both TestUnit and RSpec.

-Since you're using SignedForm there is no need test attribute assignment so you may as well permit all parameters.
-Which is why the helper method is named `permit_all_parameters`.
 In your `spec_helper` file or `test_helper` file `require 'signed_form/test_helper'`.
 Then `include SignedForm::TestHelper` in tests where you need it.
 An example is below.

 **Caution**: `permit_all_parameters` without a block modifies the singleton class of the controller under test which lasts for the duration of the test.
 If you want `permit_all_parameters` to be limited to a specific part of the test,